 The best way to ensure that you are able to negotiate a short sale arrangement that protects your legal and financial interests is to work with an experienced Florida foreclosure defense lawyer.
 At the Law Offices of Evan M. Rosen, we provide comprehensive and dedicated legal representation to clients who are facing mortgage trouble and need to sell their homes.
 Short sales are just one of many avenues we can help you to explore.
 In every case, we will put your interests and needs first.

 We will review your financial situation, help you to formulate a plan of attack for resolving your mortgage problems and fight vigorously to protect your rights and create leverage to increase the odds of resolving your situation with favorable terms.
-You are welcome to read more about short sales below or you can contact us now for a FREE CONSULTATION by calling 855-55-ROSEN or by filling out our online form.
+You are welcome to read more about short sales below or you can contact us now for a consultation by calling 855-55-ROSEN or by filling out our online form.

 A short sale happens when a home is sold for less than the full balance owed on the mortgage.
 Normally, when a home is sold, the mortgage lender is repaid in full on closing day from the proceeds of the sale.
 If a house sells for less than what is owed, the borrower would have to bring cash to the table to close the deal and pay off the lender.
 Unfortunately, many borrowers do not have the extra cash.
 And the ones that do, often need it for other personal or financial goals.
 A short sale provides a solution.